After three years of around-the-clock tracking of COVID-19 data from...

 <iframe width="650" height="400" frameborder="0" scrolling="no" marginheight="0" marginwidth="0" title="2019-nCoV" src="//arcgis.com/apps/Embed/index.html?webmap=14aa9e5660cf42b5b4b546dec6ceec7c&extent=77.3846,11.535,163.5174,52.8632&zoom=true&previewImage=false&scale=true&disable_scroll=true&theme=light" ></iframe>

 All points (except for Australia and Italy) shown on the map are based on geographic centroids, and are not representative of a specific address, building or any location at a spatial scale finer than a province/state.
 Australian and Italian dots are located at the centroid of the largest city in each state.
 Point level: Admin2 Level (County) - US only; Admin1 Level (Province/State); Admin0 Level (Countries/Regions/Sovereignties).

 Cumulative state case totals are available through the vertical tab to the left of the map titled Admin1.
 U.S. state death and recovery data is available in the far right list.
 State-specific case and death data can also be found here.

 The “Total Recovered” column will indicate “no data” when researchers determine there is no reliable source to provide such information in a real-time manner.

-The map is maintained in near real time throughout the day through a combination of manual and automated updating.
+The map is updated on an hourly basis throughout the day.
 The time of the latest update is noted on the bottom of the dashboard.
-The GitHub database updates daily at around 11:59 p.m.
-UTC.
+The GitHub database updates daily between 04:45 and 05:15 GMT.
 Occasional maintenance can result in slower updates.